Is there any relationship between COVID-19, mask use and oral health?

 With chlorhexidine digluconate, Alpantha and 0.05% cetylpyridine chloride in the toothpaste KIN Gingival Complex and the Mouthwash KIN Gingival Complex are expressly indicated for gum problems, reinforcing oral hygiene in periodontal procedures.

-Oral hygiene products indicated for COVID-19 in children
+Oral hygiene products suitable for COVID-19 in children

 For the protection of the youngest in the house, it is necessary to control the use of certain compounds during their oral hygiene.
 The GINGIKIN B5 rangeBoth the toothpaste and the Mouthwash with cetylpyridinium chloride is suitable for children from the age of 12, taking care of the health of their teeth and gums, and protecting against the coronavirus.

-COVID-19 is a new disease that is still being studied.
+COVID-19 is a new disease that is still under study.
 Associated symptoms in infected patients include acute respiratory syndrome, fever and gastrointestinal symptoms.

-Little by little a characteristic clinical picture has developed, with symptoms that most of the infected suffer.
-Among them, the loss of taste and smell are the most frequent, although there are studies that link COVID-19 to other oral problems such as sores and ulcers, gingivitis, dry mouth, and even bad breath.
+Gradually, a characteristic clinical picture has developed, with symptoms suffered by most of those infected.
+Among them, loss of taste and smell are the most frequent, although there are those who relate studies who relate COVID-19 with other oral problems such as sores and ulcers, gingivitis, dry mouth, and even bad breath.

 Among the range of sequelae that patients may suffer once they overcome coronavirus disease, there are some oral damages that are beginning to be described as frequent.
 Many of these derive from loss of taste and decreased saliva production, affecting the integrity of the tooth enamel, as well as the gums themselves.